mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 <a name="tileobjectdata"></a>
 # TileObjectData or FrameImportant/MultiTiles
-If a ModTile is not a Framed tile, it must have `Main.tileFrameImportant[Type] = true;` and the `TileObjectData` in `SetStaticDefaults`.
+If a `ModTile` is not a Framed tile, it must have `Main.tileFrameImportant[Type] = true;` and the `TileObjectData` in `SetStaticDefaults`.
 FrameImportant tiles can be any size, from 1x1 to anything bigger.
 They can also have many different "styles".
 Each style can also have "alternates" which are alternate placements of the particular style.

 For this guide, many gifs will refer to this tile sprite:
 ![](https://i.imgur.com/b009P8f.png)

 ## Multiple Styles
 You can take advantage of tile styles to simplify your code and avoid code repetition.
-Using this, you can have 1 ModTile file that places several styles.
+Using this, you can have 1 `ModTile` file that places several styles.
 Each item that places this tile will have the same `Item.createTile` but will have different `Item.placeStyle` to differentiate which style to place.
-Usually, `TileFrameX` is used in `ModTile.KillMultiTile` to choose which item to spawn when the tile is mined, see [ExampleBar](https://github.com/tModLoader/tModLoader/blob/1.4.4/ExampleMod/Content/Tiles/ExampleBar.cs).
-See [StyleHorizonal](#stylehorizonal), [StyleMultiplier](stylemultiplier) and [StyleWrapLimit](#stylewraplimit) below for more information.
+See [StyleHorizontal](#stylehorizontal), [StyleMultiplier](stylemultiplier) and [StyleWrapLimit](#stylewraplimit) below for more information.

 ![](https://i.imgur.com/O923oDq.png)

 ## Basic TileObjectData.newTile structure
 In `SetStaticDefaults` we use `TileObjectData.newTile` to define properties of our tile.
-We typically start with `TileObjectData.newTile.CopyFrom(TileObjectData.Style???);`, make a few changes such as `TileObjectData.newTile.Something = SomeValue;`, then finish off the TileObjectData by calling `TileObjectData.addTile(Type);`.
+We typically start with `TileObjectData.newTile.CopyFrom(TileObjectData.Style???);`, make a few changes such as `TileObjectData.newTile.Something = SomeValue;`, then finish off the `TileObjectData` by calling `TileObjectData.addTile(Type);`.
 Doing this out of order will lead to errors.

 ## CopyFrom
 Use this to utilize an existing template.
 The names are self explanatory usually.